 Now follow Posses Lane south.
 Though you are not quite in Penzance, this is the start of its outer limits.
 Expect static caravans.
 There is a pedestrian crossing over the A30, then a bridge over the railway line, where the helipad used to fly to the Scilly Isles.
 From now on St Michael’s Mount dominates the horizon, and will not leave your sight as you progress these last miles.

 The Coast Path becomes dunes for one brief stretch before Marazion begins.
 For a moment, it is easy to imagine how this coast was once entirely Dunes.
 You now cross the Red River as it issues into the sea.
 This marks your transition into the sacred centre – the start of your pilgrimage destination.
-You may wish to walk barefoot here, but if you do, beware of thorns underfoot.
+You may wish to walk barefoot here, but if you do, go watchfully.

 Your first sub-destination is Chapel Rock, a lone rock on the beach where a shrine to Mary once stood for pilgrims on their way to St Michael’s Mount.
 If the tide is out or halfway, climb up and make your connection here.
 Check here for tide times.

 When the tide is out you can walk over the Causeway to St Michael’s Mount.
 At other times, the ferry boat costs £2 each way.
 The Mount is closed on Saturdays, so if this is the day of your pilgrimage, you will get no further than the end of the Causeway before turning back.
-As such, we suggest making Chapel Rock be your destination.
+Should this be the case, we suggest making Chapel Rock your destination.
+It works.